 Table of Contents

-rendition is an Xorg driver for Rendition/Micron based video
+mouse is an Xorg input driver for mice.
+The driver supports

 Please refer to xorg.conf(5x)